Chapter IV C: Regulations relating to Parochial Administration

 7.4 The new Roll shall be prepared under the direction of the Parochial Church Council, and all persons wishing to have their names included shall make the application in accordance with the provisions of Chapter IV C section 4.
 A fresh application shall be required from persons whose names appeared on the previous Roll.

-7.5 A copy of the new Roll shall be displayed near the principal door of the Parish church for at least fifteen days before the Annual Vestry Meeting, at the commencement of which Meeting the new roll shall come into force.
-In Parishes with more than one church, a copy of the Roll shall be displayed at each church.
+7.5 A notice that preparation of the new Roll has been completed and that the new Roll is available for inspection shall be displayed near the principal door of every church in the Parish for at least fifteen days before the Annual Vestry Meeting in each year the Roll lapses pursuant to Regulation 7.3 above, at the commencement of which Meeting the new roll shall come into force.

 A copy of the Roll shall be produced by the Churchwardens to the Bishop or the Archdeacon on request.